 Arc Flash Hazards

-Working on switchgear in a wind turbine, solar substation or in a hydroelectric power plant presents the risk of an arc flash even if the equipment is considered de-energized.
+Working on switchgear in a wind turbine, solar substation, or in a hydroelectric power plant are all situations where the risk of an arc flash is present, even when equipment is considered de-energized.
 Planned and scheduled work on any equipment may have mechanical issues that could lead to a potential arc flash incident.
 Providing accessible and comfortable PPE options are essential for protecting workers against workplace hazards.
-To learn more about arc flashes and the proper arc flash PPE, check out our blog.
+Click here for more information on why providing personal PPE to each, individual worker is important now more than ever.

 Electric Shock Hazard

-Electric insulated voltage gloves, from class 00-4, should be handled with caution and proper PPE or power generation safety equipment when working on repairs or installation on energized equipment in the power generation industry.
+Electric insulated voltage gloves are the proper PPE to be worn when working on power generation safety equipment or any energized equipment in the power generation industry.
 The electrical glove and leather protectors should be worn together even when working on equipment that is considered de-energized.
 The leather protectors provide the wearer with comfortable electric shock protection and prevent potential cuts and punctures that could compromise the electrical safety glove.

 FR, Arc Rated Base Layers